utiasDSL/upright/README.md

 * `upright_control`: Model predictive controller using the [OCS2](https://github.com/leggedrobotics/ocs2) framework.
 * `upright_cmd`: Configuration and command scripts.
-Simulations and experiments are run from here.
+Simulations and experiments are run from here, as well as other smaller scripts and tools.
 * `upright_ros_interface`: Tools for ROS communication.
 These can be useful in simulation for multi-processing, or to support real hardware.
-* `upright_sim`: Simulation environments for balancing objects.
+* `upright_sim`: (PyBullet) simulation environments for balancing objects.

 ## Setup and Installation